hzhongresearch/hzhongresearch.github.io/index.md

 ## Henry Zhong Research

-I am always on the lookout for interesting projects.
-If you would like to collaborate on research or work, contact me using: hhcz728 (at) gmail (dot) com .
+If you would like to collaborate on research, contact me using: hhcz728 (at) gmail (dot) com .

 Research Interests:

 * Ubiquitous Computing
 * Computer Vision
+* Computer Audition

 ## Publications